Sangharama (Buddhist deity)

 In East Asian Mahayana Buddhism, the Sangharama are a class of deities who are guardians of Buddhist temples and monasteries.
-Equivalent to the Taoist "realm master deity" (境主), the Sangharama are a lower class of Dharmapala.
-The Sangharama are dedicated to protecting the monastery area and all who practice within them.
+Equivalent to the Taoist "realm master deity" (境主), the Sangharama are considered the lowest class of Dharmapala.
+The Sangharama deities are dedicated to protecting the monastery area and all who practice within them.

-Garanshin in the time of the Buddha
+Sangharama in the time of the Buddha

 Sangharama originally referred to the eighteen holy protectors of the Dharma in the Seven Buddhas and Eight Bodhisattvas Great Dharani Mantra Sutra.